 A young dog girl who hangs around with Lilac and Carol, Milla is the youngest and most untrained of the three.
 She’s also slower than the other two, and has the least health.
 The tradeoff is that she’s capable of manipulating energy for several useful effects, from reflecting projectiles to creating blocks she can toss at long range.
 She’s also the most annoyingly cute of all three playable characters, so keep that in mind before you choose her.

 An alien warlord from a planet far away from Avalice, Brevon needs energy to repair his ship and resume his conquest of the universe.
 For the most part, he tends to stay in the shadows and manipulate the people around him to get things done for him.
-He’s also mutated most of the local wildlife to serve him, and if that doesn’t work, he has a big-ass machete with him at all times.
-As you’d imagine from these facts, he’s kind of a total bastard.
+He’s also mutated most of the local wildlife to serve him.
+In a rather large departure from most platformer villians, he also carries a large machete with him.
+The moments when he appears are generally when the story gets its darkest.

 The story is fairly complex for a platformer in this style, with a lot of cutscenes before and after each level.
 They’re all done in the game’s own engine, compete with full voice acting, which is a nice touch.
 Unfortunately, the story is far from the game’s best feature.
 There’s a lot of characters who enter the story who don’t really do much before they leave, and there are a few plot points that aren’t really well explained.
 There’s also a few scenes that, intentionally or otherwise, can be uncomfortable to watch.
 Without spoiling anything, Lord Brevon does quite a few things your average platformer villain probably wouldn’t.
 The effort put into the story definitely shows, but it’s a bit too rough around the edges to really enjoy.
 If you prefer to get right into the game, however, there’s a “Classic” mode that skips all the cutscenes entirely.